 Practical reasons are not the only reason that Pittsburgh reveres its rivers.
 Our three rivers provide much beauty and pleasure.

 In the 1800s, Pittsburgh was a major rowing capital; 20 boathouses dotted the river banks.
 Recently, rowing has been making a comeback.
 The Three Rivers Rowing Association is one of the largest community-based paddling clubs in the nation.
 Fifteen high school and five college teams row out of the TRRA’s facilities in Millvale and Washington’s Landing.
 The TRRA also offers kayaking and dragon boating programs.

-Perhaps paddling doesn’t float your boat.
+But perhaps paddling doesn’t float your boat.
 In that case you’d be welcome aboard The Gateway Clipper fleet.
-During the 1950s, John E. Connelly had the foresight to realize that Pittsburgh’s lifeblood was its rivers.
-He purchased a riverboat, and in 1958, launched the Gateway Clipper, which provided pleasure boat tours of the rivers.
+During the 1950s, John E. Connelly realize how much of Pittsburgh’s lifeblood was its rivers.
+He purchased a riverboat, and in 1958 launched the Gateway Clipper, which provided pleasure boat tours of the rivers.
 The tours became so popular that in 1959 Connelly added two more boats to the fleet, the Gateway Clipper II and the Good Ship Lollipop.
-In 1987 the largest boat to ever sail the area’s rivers — The Majestic — joined the fleet.
-More than 25 million passengers have sailed with the fleet during the last 51 years, making the Gateway Clipper Fleet the number one non-sports attraction in the city.
+In 1987 the largest boat to ever sail the area’s rivers, The Majestic, joined the fleet.
+More than 25 million passengers have sailed with the fleet during the last few decades, making the Gateway Clipper Fleet the number one non-sports attraction in the city.